juma-h/Thanos/README.md

 ## Usage

-To use Thanos, you need to call the removeUnusedNpmModules function in your Node.js code.
+To use Thanos, you need to call the SnapTheFinger function in your Node.js code.
 Here's an example of how to use Thanos in a Node.js script:

 ```javascript
 const { SnapTheFinger } = require('death-node');